-When someone ends up in a management position that might not belong in one, not all is lost…there are some things you can do to help a non-leader lead!
-It happens all the time: You thought you had the perfect person to take charge of a team…they had enthusiastic references, maybe they used to do the job and they rocked at it, or they managed a different department and had amazing success.
+In fact, it happens all the time: You thought you had the perfect person to take charge of a team: they had enthusiastic references; they used to do the job and they rocked at it; they managed a different department and had amazing success.
 All signs indicate they should be doing great, but for some reason, things just aren’t working out.
 You have unmotivated employees, deadlines are being missed, production is falling.
 What do you do?

-Well, if you happen to have a time machine and can go back to before you hired/promoted the person, now might be the time to use it!
-Possibly, it was just a bad hire, or maybe it was a promotion that should not have happened.
-Often, top performers are rewarded for their successes with promotions to management.
+Well, you don't have a time machine so you'd better make the best of the situation now.
+Possibly, it was just a bad-fit hire, or maybe it was a promotion that should not have happened.
+Too often, top performers are rewarded for their successes with promotions to management.
 This may seem like the perfect prize for their contributions, but unfortunately, the qualities that make them a top performer in their current role may not be the same qualities that make a successful leader.

-Let's say you have Cal, a friendly, helpful, conscientious customer service rep., a top performer.
+Let's look at some scenarios.
+Take Cal, a friendly, helpful, conscientious customer service rep., a top performer.
 As a manager, his best traits could work against him.
 He could be too cautious, too uncomfortable with conflict, and too uneasy dealing with situations that are not outlined by written procedures.
-Or maybe Martha is a top producing sales person who closes deals quickly and innovates frequently.
+Now take a look at Martha, a top producing salesperson who closes deals quickly and innovates frequently.
 In a leadership role, she could set goals that are overly aggressive, she may not enforce important rules, and she might not want to mentor or coach employees.
 While these are top performers in their fields it does not translate seamlessly to ideal leadership.

-That’s not to say top employees can never lead, or that a struggling manager can't be helped, some may just need more guidance and coaching than others.
+That’s not to say top employees can never lead, or that a struggling manager can't be coached, some may just need more guidance than others.

 2. Find out where the problem is.
 Are employees not being held accountable, is morale lagging, are people lacking direction?
-Observe the situation, talk to the leader and consider having them take a behavioral assessment to identify strengths and challenge areas.
-Interview the staff if you have to.
+Observe the situation, talk to the leader, and consider having them take a behavioral assessment to identify strengths and challenge areas.
+Interview the staff if necessary.

-3. Be prepared to mentor and guide, focusing on the biggest problem area first.
+3. Be prepared to mentor and coach, focusing on the biggest problem area first.
 For example:

 5. Since you don’t have a time machine: Hire right the first time.
 Make sure you do your due diligence when selecting people to lead your teams, and offer coaching from the outset.
 Even natural leaders will need some time to get up to speed.